DeviprasadShetty9833/Singly_Linked_List.c/README.md

 👉 Source code to implement the basic operations of a singly linked list (insertion, deletion, and traversal) from the file : [src.c](https://github.com/DeviprasadShetty9833/Singly_Linked_List.c/blob/a17ce82cc276b7feacf7bbe80e9e9f04746a487f/src.c)

-# 🔎 AIM: To implement the basic operations of a singly linked list (insertion, deletion, and traversal).
+# 🔎  Insertion, Deletion, and Traversal of SLL.

 <table>
 <tr><td>